-Capturing Strategic Data
+Capturing Strategic Data Using Causal Mapping

 Information is captured during our Strategic Interventions (whether it is via Strategic Interviews or Group Workshops) as a causal map.